 There are two main types of Blueberry grown in N.Z.
 They are:

-High Bush a native to the northeastern areas of the USA, These make up most of the early plantings in N.Z.
-They are the earliest berries to ripen and with the addition of N.Z. bread cultivars can start fruiting from mid November and continue through to mid February.
+High Bush a native to the north-eastern areas of the USA, These make up most of the early plantings in N.Z.
+They are the earliest berries to ripen and with the addition of N.Z. bred cultivars can start fruiting from mid November and continue through to mid February.

 This requires a mix of cultivars.
 The bushes are deciduous and can grow to 6 meters high if unpruned.

-Rabbit Eyes these are a native of the southeastern USA, the rabbit eye bush differs in several ways from the high bush, they are evergreen, more vigorous and yields are usually higher.
-In N.Z. these make up with N.Z. bread cultivars the main producer of late season fruit, starting production early January and continuing to mid April.
+Rabbit Eyes these are a native of the south-eastern USA, the rabbit eye bush differs in several ways from the high bush, they are evergreen, more vigorous and yields are usually higher.
+In N.Z. these make up with N.Z. bred cultivars the main producer of late season fruit, starting production early January and continuing to mid April.

 Site Selection and Preparation

 Blueberries require acid well drained soils with an organic content of at least 3% and a pH of 4.0 to 5.5.
 The optimum pH is considered to be about 4.8.
 You should take a soil sample to determine the pH and the status of nutrients in the soil.
 Soils with a natural pH of above 5.5 are difficult to adapt to blueberry growing and you should avoid them.
 On the other hand cultivated land that has been limed in the past may have an artificially high pH, which can be lowered by adding sulphur.
 As sulphur takes a considerable time to break down and adjust the pH you should do this at least 6 months before planting.